sourcenetwork/docs.source.network/docs/concepts/ipfs.md

 ## Suggested Reading

-For more in-depth knowledge of the IPFS system refer to the [IPFS Concept documentation](https://docs.ipfs.io/concepts/).
+For more in-depth knowledge of the IPFS system refer to the [IPFS Conceptual documentation](https://docs.ipfs.io/concepts/).